-How to manipulate fields in inline editing mode of List or Library control
+Manipulate fields in inline editing mode of List or Library

-In this article, I will show you how to work with List or Library control in the Inline editing mode.
+This article demonstrates how to work with the List or Library control in inline editing mode.

-You will know how to prepopulate fields, set fields based on changes in other fields, filter lookup fields within a List or Library control.
+Prepopulate fields, set fields based on changes in other fields, and filter lookup fields in a List or Library control.

 Populating fields of a new row